|Drawing of private restrooms with less square footage than multi-stall restrooms (shown above). Click the graphic for printable .pdf.

-Up to 46 million Americans are unable to urinate in the presence of others*.
-Paruresis is the name for this condition.
+Up to 46 million Americans find it difficult or impossible to urinate in the presence of others.
+Shy bladder syndrome (paruresis) is the name for this condition.

-In buildings designed with multi person restrooms, Paruresis sufferers are unable to urinate when others are in the same room or can hear this.
-Toilet/urinal partitions or background music often provide little or no relief.
-This environment damages the quality of life people should expect when trying to function in society.
+In buildings designed with multi-stall restrooms, paruresis sufferers find it difficult or impossible to urinate when others are in the same room.
+Toilet stalls, urinal partitions or background music often do not provide relief.
+This environment damages the quality of life people expect while functioning in society.

-With single user restrooms, employee and customer satisfaction will increase leading to better productivity and increased sales.
-Buildings become user friendly, inviting, more in demand and an environment people can function in.
+With all restrooms being private, employee and customer satisfaction can increase leading to better productivity and increased sales.
+Buildings become user-friendly, inviting, more in demand and an environment people can function in.

 The American's With Disabilities Act (ADA) Title III PROHIBITION OF DISCRIMINATION BY PUBLIC ACCOMMODATIONS: "(a) General Rule.--No individual shall be discriminated against on the basis of disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of any place of public accommodation by any person who owns, leases (or leases to), or operates a place of public accommodation."
 ADA also states that a person is "considered to have a disability if he or she has a physical or mental impairment that substantially limits one or more major life activities."

-* A Study by Williams and Degenhart (Wikipedia) found 14.4% of the population having Paruresis, equaling 46 million Ameridans, based upon the 2015 USA population of 320,098,857.
-A Harvard University Study - Social Phobia Subtypes in the National Comorbidity Study - American Journal of Psychiatry, 155:613-9, May 1998, found 6.6% of the population with Paruresis equalling 21 million Americans as of 2015.
+A Harvard University Study - Social Phobia Subtypes in the National Comorbidity Study - American Journal of Psychiatry, 155:613-9, May 1998, found 6.6% of the population with paruresis equaling 21 million Americans.